Limited Liability Partnership – LLP

 - Debts incurred are the debts of the LLP

 - Has unlimited capacity, which means that third parties need not be concerned about any restrictions on its activities

 - Has members, but no directors or shareholders – the members have limited liability

 - No share capital and not subject to company law rules governing the maintenance of capital

 An LLP has complete flexibility as regards the internal structure which it wishes to adopt; there are no requirements for board or general meetings or decision making by resolution.

-As the members have limited liability, the protection of those dealing with an LLP requires that the LLP maintains accounting records, prepares and delivers annual accounts to the registrar of companies, and submits an annual return in a similar manner to companies.
-However, exemptions available to companies - e.g. the delivery of abbreviated accounts and exemption from audit - also apply to LLPs.
+As the members have limited liability, the protection of those dealing with an LLP requires that the LLP maintains accounting records, and delivers confirmation statements and annual accounts to the registrar of companies.

 Membership of a Limited Liability Partnership